Skip to main content

 Cursor: The Most Popular Claude Code Alternative

 Cursor from Anysphere is the most-used IDE-based Claude Code alternative.
 In the Pragmatic Engineer Survey 2026, Cursor lands at 19% Most-Loved rating, second place behind Claude Code (46%).
-The business growth is impressive: $1B ARR at the end of 2025, $2B ARR in early 2026, valuation around $29.3B.
+The business growth is striking: $1B ARR at end of 2025, roughly $2B ARR in early 2026, $3B ARR by April 2026 (Sacra estimate).
+On April 21, 2026, SpaceX announced it had secured an option to acquire Cursor for $60B.
 Over 50% of the Fortune 500 use Cursor.

-OpenAI Codex: The Benchmark King with a Mobile App
+OpenAI Codex: The Strongest Non-Claude Alternative with a Mobile App

 # Install Codex CLI via npm